Atlas V: Versions

 Each Atlas V booster configuration has a three-digit designation.

-The first digit shows the diameter (in meters) of the payload fairing and has a value of "4" or "5" for fairing launches and "N" for crew capsule launches (as no payload fairing is used when a crew capsule is launched).
-The second digit indicates the number of solid rocket boosters (SRBs) attached to the base of the launch vehicle and can range from "0" through "3" with the 4 m fairing, and "0" through "5" with the 5 m fairing.
+The first digit shows the diameter (in meters) of the payload fairing and has a value of "4" or "5" for fairing launches and "N" for crew capsule launches (as no payload fairing is used).

+The second digit indicates the number of solid rocket boosters (SRBs) attached to the core of the launch vehicle and can range from "0" through "3" with the 4 m fairing, and "0" through "5" with the 5 m fairing.
 As seen in the first image, all SRB layouts are asymmetrical.
-The third digit represents the number of engines on the Centaur stage, either "1" or "2".

-For example, an Atlas V 551 has a 5-meter fairing, 5 SRBs, and 1 Centaur engine, whereas an Atlas V 431 has a 4-meter fairing, 3 SRBs, and 1 Centaur engine.
-The Atlas V N22 with no fairing, two SRBs, and 2 Centaur engines was first launched in 2019.
-The flight carried the Starliner vehicle for its first orbital test flight.